lazerous42/Ascension-of-the-Technomancer/README.md

 * A note about config version numbers ~ The least significant version number applies to config changes only, where that the middle number increments with mod versions.
 Although configs from newer versions of mods won't normally cause issues, there is a small chance so I figured I should mention it just in case.
 The most significant digit indicates a major structural change, i.e. a substantial content change.
 Mixing configs across major version updates is NOT recommended.
 Note all of the earlier releases follow this pattern exactly, but this standard is being maintained now and henceforth.

 ChangeLog
+-- Version ~ 5.1.1
+- BugFix: Modular Power Suits mode change was bound to mouse wheel, conflicting with Chromaticraft
+- Config ~ Added more flowers to the Forestry apiculture.cfg
+- Config ~ Guide book update with AoA dimension access mechanics and descriptions
+- Config ~ Added some extra "standard" ores, one for each AR controlled planet
+- BugFix ~ CoFH worldgen tweaks Config.
+Turned off some of the older retrogen triggers in CoFH (they are from over a year ago, and the CoFH files were renamed for consistency).
+Added some extra ore generation to AR planets to make them more distinct and valuable.
--- Version 5.1.0 (The Greeeeegggg Strikes Back Update)
+- BugFix ~ Re-working GT worldgen file to deal with infinite recursion generating AoA dimensions -- Version 5.1.0 (The Greeeeegggg Strikes Back Update)
+- Config ~ Turned on connected inner edge of chisel CTM textures
+- Config ~ Allow chiseling back to vanilla leaves
+- Bugfix ~ Renamed all CoFH oregen files.
+A previous revision added a -Ores suffix to all files.
+This caused CoFH to recreate a default vanilla ore file (with retrogen on!).
+This is obviously bad, so the suffix was dropped from all files
+- Bugfix ~ The TE induction smelter can now create brass
 - ExtraCells is now thoroughly Greggy
 - Dimensional shard ore will spawn on AR control worlds (but not vacuum worlds or Feyweald)
 - Fixed naming convention of some CoFH files